Granville (Qld)

 Granville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Granville's dwelling structure, as per the latest Census, consisted of 88.5% houses and 11.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Granville was 43.4%, with mortgaged dwellings at 27.1% and rented ones at 29.5%.
-The median monthly mortgage repayment was $1,044, below Non-Metro Qld's average of $1,655.
-Median weekly rent in Granville was $239, compared to Non-Metro Qld's $345.
+Granville's dwelling structure, as recorded in the latest Census, consisted of 88.5% houses and 11.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Granville stood at 43.4%, with mortgaged properties at 27.1% and rented dwellings at 29.5%.
+The median monthly mortgage repayment was $1,044, below Regional Qld's average of $1,655.
+The median weekly rent in Granville was $239, compared to Regional Qld's $345.
 Nationally, Granville's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing